Transition to turbulence in nonuniform coronal loops driven by torsional Alfv\'en waves. II. Extended analysis and effect of magnetic twist: Revisiting the straight magnetic field case

 Figure \ref{Fig_vortynotwist} shows a cross-sectional cut at the tube center, $z=0 $, of $\omega^{2}\left(\mathbf{r},t \right) $ in logarithmic scale.
 Only a subdomain of the complete numerical domain is shown, where the relevant dynamics occurs.
 The inset to the right shows the integrated vorticity squared, $ \Omega^{2} \left(t\right)$, as a function of the computational time.
 The blue dot tracks the position on the curve of $ \Omega^{2} $ as time varies.
 The complete temporal evolution is available as a movie.

-In the small panel of Fig.~\ref{Fig_vortynotwist}, we see that the temporal evolution of $ \Omega^{2} $ undergoes three phases (see Paper~\citetalias{Diazsoler21}).
-In the first phase for $\bar{t} \lesssim 65$, $ \Omega^{2} $ oscillates and slightly increases owing to the linear development of phase-mixing.
+In the small panel of Fig.~\ref{Fig_vortynotwist}, the temporal evolution of $ \Omega^{2} $ undergoes three phases (see Paper~\citetalias{Diazsoler21b}).
+In the first phase for $\bar{t} \lesssim 65$, $ \Omega^{2} $ oscillates and slightly increases owing to the linear development of phase mixing.
 In this phase, the spatial distribution of $\omega^{2}\left(\mathbf{r},t \right) $ is mostly in the form of concentric rings.
 The concentric rings deform after the KHi is locally excited.
-In the second phase for $65 \lesssim \bar{t} \lesssim 87$, the KHi has grown enough to behave nonlinearly and induces turbulence.
-The KHi vortices break into smaller and smaller vortices.
+In the second phase for $65 \lesssim \bar{t} \lesssim 87$, the KHi has grown enough to behave nonlinearly, and it induces turbulence.
+The KHi vortices break into increasingly smaller vortices.
 As a result, there is a dramatic increase in vorticity.
 The spatial distribution of $\omega^{2}\left(\mathbf{r},t \right) $ clearly reveals the formation of very fine scales owing to turbulence.
 Finally, in the third phase for $\bar{t} \gtrsim 87$, the AMR scheme can no longer fully describe the smallest scales that appear in the evolution.
 Thus, vorticity decreases unphysically because of numerical dissipation.
 As a reference, the periods of the internal and external Alfv\'en oscillations are $20 \sqrt{2}$ and $20$ normalized time units, respectively.

 The particular snapshot displayed in the large panel of Fig.~\ref{Fig_vortynotwist} shows the spatial distribution of $\omega^{2}\left(\mathbf{r},t \right) $ at the time for which $ \Omega^{2} $ is maximum.
-We can clearly see that the loop boundary is fully turbulent and extremely fine structures in vorticity have already been generated.
-Several authors have studied the evolution of vorticity in numerical simulations where the kink mode is excited \citep[see, e.g.,][]{Terradas08,Antolin15,Howson17res,Karampelas17,Karampelas18,Guo19,Howson2020,Howson2021} and some of their results are comparable with the present ones.
+The loop boundary is clearly fully turbulent, and extremely fine structures in vorticity have already been generated.
+Several authors have studied the evolution of vorticity in numerical simulations where the kink mode is excited \citep[see, e.g.,][]{Terradas08,Antolin15,Howson17res,Karampelas17,Karampelas18,Guo19,Howson2020,Howson2021} and some of their results are comparable with ours.
 Similar vorticity structures as those displayed in Fig.~\ref{Fig_vortynotwist} can also be seen in previous works of nonlinear kink oscillations \citep[see, e.g.,][]{Antolin14,Howson17a,Antolin19}.
-Nonetheless, the spatial distribution is different due to the different azimuthal symmetry of torsional and kink oscillations.
+Nonetheless, the spatial distribution is different due to the different azimuthal symmetry of the torsional and kink oscillations.